cryptoapi/Bitcoin-Payments-WP-eCommerce/readme.txt

 * You will see the bitcoin/altcoin payment statistics in one common table on your website.
 * No Chargebacks, Global, Secure.
 All in automatic mode.
 * [Free Tech Support](https://gourl.io/view/contact/Contact_Us.html) for You

-Please note you need to install also - [GoUrl Wordpress Plugin with Payment Gateway](https://wordpress.org/plugins/gourl-bitcoin-payment-gateway-paid-downloads-membership/)

 Plugin Page: [https://gourl.io/bitcoin-payments-wp-ecommerce.html](https://gourl.io/bitcoin-payments-wp-ecommerce.html)